ehsanul/ehsanul.com/content/blog/brick.md

 Unfortunately, the results of this were mixed and I have lost them now.
 I'm sure there is a way to make it work, eg I probably should have used polar coordinates instead of euclidean ones as inputs to the neural network.
-But I moved on as the data gathering process gave me a better idea.
+But I moved on: while gathering data for the neural network, I had better and much simpler idea.

 You see, I now had a generated data set with car starting states in a grid across the entire field, and with different car orientations and velocities as well.
 And actual costs for each state.
+It looked something like this:

+    TODO: csv sample

 I realized I could directly use this data instead of trying to compress it into a network!
 I just had to interpolate it based on how close my actual car state is to one of the states with a pre-computed cost.

-This is a classic (read: old and outdated) machine learning technique known as the [k-nearest neighbors] algorithm.
+This is a classic machine learning technique known as the [k-nearest neighbors] algorithm.
 A kd-tree is used to efficiently find car states in the data set that are similar to a given one, eg one from the game.
 Then an average of the costs of nearby states, weight by how close they are to the given state, can be used as a very accurate cost.

 kNN heuristic, case 1: TODO states, TODOs runtime